leopompeu/leopompeu/README.md

 - 👨‍💼 Founder of **Littera**, a startup focused on scalable digital solutions.
 - 💬 I’m passionate about **technology, leadership, and learning**.
-- 🎵 Music is my biggest inspiration, and I’m colorblind.
+- 🎵 Music is my biggest inspiration.
 - 🏃‍♂️ I’m also into sports and love challenges that push my limits.

 ---